Suv4o/personal-blog-2023/content/2023/10/18/from-pixels-to-words-exploring-the-capabilities-of-image-to-text-ai-tools.md

 Working with LLMs can be challenging, especially when working on a complex web application.
 I find managing memory and writing clear instructions (prompts) to be the two most challenging aspects.
 Fortunately, LangChain provides a solution to both of these issues and more.

 LangChain is an open-source framework that supports both Python and TypeScript.
 It allows you to build applications that use LLMs.
 LangChain provides a simple interface that makes it easy to connect LLMs to our application.
 One of the key features that LangChain provides to help manage different prompts is chains.
-LangChain has different types of chains, and the one we use in our application is called the [Multi-Prompt Chain](https://js.langchain.com/docs/modules/chains/other_chains/multi_prompt_chain).
+LangChain has different types of chains, and the one we use in our application is called the <a href="https://js.langchain.com/docs/modules/chains/other_chains/multi_prompt_chain" target="_blank" rel="noopener noreferrer">Multi-Prompt Chain</a>.
 This allows us to use more than one prompt template and pick an appropriate prompt based on the user's question.

 To make this clearer, let me give an example of how this applies to our application.
 We use different prompt templates in our application for different purposes.
 For example, we use one prompt to give instructions to the model on how to write a description, another prompt to handle Instagram descriptions, and a third prompt for writing an alt text.
 Each of these prompt templates has different instructions.
 For instance, when we want the model to assist the user in writing an Instagram caption, we provide instructions to add some emojis and hashtags.
 So, when someone asks for writing a description or an alt text, different instructions are given.
 We can fine-tune the output based on specific prompt templates for specific scenarios.
 In my experience, writing multiple short prompts instead of one large single prompt drastically improves the quality of the model's output.